Troubleshooting On-Demand Instances

 cf service SERVICE-INSTANCE-NAME --guid

 If you encounter:

 error: failed to set credentials in credential store: The request includes an unrecognized parameter 'mode'.
 Please update or remove this parameter and retry your request.

-after upgrading from PCF 2.3 to 2.4, it is likely because one or more installed on-demand brokers were not restarted during the upgrade.
+after upgrading from Pivotal Cloud Foundry 2.3 to 2.4, it is likely because one or more installed on-demand brokers were not restarted during the upgrade.
 To clear the cached server version and enable your on-demand brokers to communicate with CredHub v2, do the procedure in Run BOSH Restart on Your On-Demand Service Brokers.